drseg/swift-fsm/README.md

 }
 ```

-This has the advantage not only of allowing us to call different functions, but also to transition to a different state, all depending on the enforcement policy.
+This has the advantage not only of allowing us to call different functions, but also of transitioning to a different state, dependent on the enforcement policy.

 The down side is that every transition that originally responded to the `.pass` event will now have to be written twice, once for each of the two new versions of this event, *even if they do the same thing in both cases*.
 In no time at all, the state transition table is going to become unmanageably long, and littered with duplication.